 Let’s talk more about the supply and demand imbalance that is occurring across the state.
 This is one of the primary factors that is influencing home prices.
 So it’s support for home buyers to understand these market conditions.

 Most real estate markets across the state of Oregon are experiencing a supply shortage.
 Inventory is falling short of demand, and that puts upward pressure on home values.
+In fact, Oregon has some of the shortest inventory supplies in the entire country.

 Economists and housing analysts say that a balanced real estate market has somewhere around 5 to 6 months worth of supply.
 So these markets are clearly “tighter” than normal, from an inventory standpoint.
 This is true for other parts of the state as well.